TrainWeb.org Facebook Page

 West of Seneca, B&O's original, single-tracked route here ran between the current alignment and Clopper Road.
 The magenta line marks that speculative path.
 We'll be following it generally westward, from right to left on this map.

-The magenta "1st" and arrow points to my guess of the location of B&O's original brick Boyds station that opened in 1886.
+The magenta "1st" and arrow points to the location of B&O's original brick Boyds station that opened in 1886.
 The black "2nd" shows where a new wood-frame station was added in 1927 after the route was realigned.
 That station was torn down during the 1990s.

 Cross